-- With a view to
+- With reference to

 List of Prepositions | Image

 Full prepositions list in one table

-List of Prepositions with Pictures and Examples
+List of Prepositions (with Examples)

 Prepositions of Place

-Example: There is some milk in the fridge.
+Example: The basketball is in the box.

-Example: She was hiding under the table.
+Example: The basketball is hiding under the box.

-Example: Mary is popular among the students.
+Example: The basketball is hiding among the boxes.

 In front of

-Meaning: At the back (part) of something
+Meaning: Indicates something is located at the back of something else is “behind.”

-Example: The helicopter hovered above the house.
+Example: The basketball is above the box.

-Example: Our house is near the supermarket.
+Example: The basketball is situated near the box.

-Example: She lost her earrings at the door.
+Example: The basketball is at the door.

-Prepositions of Place: Prepositions List with Pictures
+Preposition List with Pictures

 List of prepositions of place in one picture